Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Introduction

-In this work, we compare the usage of Skorokhod \cite{skorokhod1976} and forward integration \cite{russo1993forward} in the situation that a trader has insider information about the future price of a given stock and desires to maximize her expected utility under a logarithmic risk aversion.
+In this work, we compare the usage of Skorokhod \cite{skorokhod1976} and Russo-Vallois forward integration \cite{russo1993forward} in the situation that a trader has insider information about the future price of a given stock and desires to maximize her expected utility under a logarithmic risk aversion.
 She invests in a portfolio consisting of the stock and a risk-free asset until the time horizon $T$, which corresponds to the time of the privileged information.
 We assume the trader cannot influence the market prices.

 We are inspired by the work of Escudero \cite{escudero2018}, who addresses the problem of insider trading with one-period investment and without considering any utility function to model risk aversion (i.e., the traders are assumed to be risk-neutral).
-The author in \cite{escudero2018} compares the usage of Skorokhod and forward integration and concludes that the usage of the forward integral is more meaningful from the financial point of view because the expected utility of the insider trader under Skorokhod integration is less than that of an ordinary trader.
+The author in \cite{escudero2018} compares the usage of Skorokhod and Russo-Vallois forward integration and concludes that the usage of the Russo-Vallois forward integral is more meaningful from the financial point of view because the expected utility of the insider trader under Skorokhod integration is less than that of an ordinary trader.
 On the contrary, the expected wealth under forward integration is bigger than that of the ordinary trader.
 By ordinary trader, we mean a trader who has no more information than the present and historical prices of the stock.
+Obviously, this work leaves open the case of a nonlinear utility; and this is precisely the question we will address herein: how the logarithmic utility interacts with both types of stochastic calculi.
+Surprisingly, the present results differ from those in \cite{escudero2018}.